wento777/React-Portfolio/README.md

 - A simple Google search for any concept covered in this course returns thousands of think pieces and tutorials from developers of all skill levels.

+- Being a web developer means being part of a community.
+You’ll need a place to share your projects not only if you're applying for jobs or working as a freelancer but also so that you can share your work with fellow developers and collaborate on future projects.

  ## Table of Contents